konstantin-lukas/grizzl.io/README.md

 - `restart`: Calls `stop` and then `start`.
 - `e2e`: Starts a Playwright docker container in UI mode.
 To start headless mode pass `headless` as the first parameter.
   Start the project before envoking this command.
 You can pass any Playwright flags to this command as well.
+- `generate`: Generates a new migration from the current schema files
+- `migrate`: Applies existing migrations to the database

 ### E2E Tests (Playwright)
 E2E tests are written with Playwright and TypeScript.
 To start the Playwright UI, use can use the provided shell script